joaoricardoM/notion-clone/README.md

 ![Notion-clone](/public/images/notion-clone-image.png)

-This is a repository for Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind | Full Course 2023
+This is a repository for Fullstack Notion Clone: Next.js 13, React, Convex, Tailwind

 Key Features: